MSEndpointMgr/IntuneDebugToolkit/README.md

 # History

+### Version 2.2 (24-09-2023)
+- Updated AutopilotPrerequisites from 1.6 to 1.8.2
+- Community request: Made it possible to hide shortcuts from startmenu with a property.
+Set property DISABLESTARTMENUSHORTCUTS=1 on commandline to hide shortcuts.
+You can always go to C:\Program Files\MSEndpointMgr Shortcuts and execute them from there.
+- Digital signed the MSI 2.2 package with a Digisign codesign certificate.
+- Added Petri Paavola’s script Get-IntuneManagementExtensionDiagnostics to the project
+- Added “Debug like Microsoft” which is a very extended version of the gather log from Intune.
+The information gathered by this function is massive, and you will be happy to use this one!
+- Added easier debug functionality in Autopilot and ESP.

+---

 ### Version 2.0
 - updated SyncMLViewer from v1.0.7 to v1.0.8 (Read more about the changes here [Oliver's github](https://github.com/okieselbach/SyncMLViewer "Oliver Kieselbach"))